zhangwei03020915/abp/docs/en/release-info/migration-guides/abp-8-3.md

 See the PR for more info: https://github.com/abpframework/abp/pull/19340

-### ApplyAbpConcepts to entities whose navigation property changed
+### `ApplyAbpConcepts` to Entities Whose Navigation Properties Changed

-In this version, We will update the entity's `EntityVersion`, `ModificationAuditProperties` and `ConcurrencyStamp` if its navigation property changes.
+In this version, we have started updating entities' `EntityVersion`, `ModificationAuditProperties`, and `ConcurrencyStamp` properties whenever their navigation property changes.
+Normally, this should not affect your code, however, you may need to fix your tests or codebase for this change.
+Please see [#20012](https://github.com/abpframework/abp/pull/20012#issuecomment-2438383059) for more information.

 ### Angular UI